-- The type of fire (60mm, 81mm, 105mm, etc.).
-In this case, Friendly 81mm mortar fire. - The number of attacks that you roll for.
-For each attack roll 1D10 for the Initial Hex number and place an artillery Marker of the appropriate size in the hex. - Scatter 1D6.
+- The type of fire (60mm, 81mm, 105mm, etc.)

+In this case, Friendly 81mm mortar fire

+- The number of attacks that you roll for e.g. Roll 1D10 - 1D6 Times

+For each attack roll 1D10 for the Initial Hex number and place an artillery Marker of the appropriate size in the hex.

+- Scatter 1D6

 For each attack now roll 1D6 for the direction and the appropriate die or dice as specified in the Event.
+In the Event above each attack will scatter 1D6 hexes.